Welcome and congratulations on making the CHOICE to improve your health naturally with acupuncture and massage techniques.

 Does acupuncture have side effects?

-Whilst acupuncture is safe in with Paula, a degree qualified practitioner, who CHOOSES to be regulated by the British Acupuncture Council, and who upholds the licensing requirements set out by the Scottish Government, managed by Glasgow City Council.
+Whilst acupuncture is safe in with Paula, a degree qualified, accredited practitioner, who chooses to be regulated by the British Acupuncture Council, and who upholds the licensing requirements set out by the Scottish Government, managed by Glasgow City Council.

 it is important you are aware of some minor side effects immediately after your treatment: